ethanthoma/auric/notes/type.md

 Clean Lang seems like a good place to look for uniqueness.
 Maybe there is a limited subset that is decidable.

+## Let Generalization

+No.

+## Polymorphism

+Can explore ad-hoc (my bb overloading wooot)

+Maybe an intersection-of-arrows as the type of an overloaded value

+But I'm not super convinced.
+It is nicer for a sort-of defaults in functions